librairy/KGQA/README.md

     ```
     pip install -r requirement.txt
     ```
+1. Download and unzip the following [file](https://delicias.dia.fi.upm.es/nextcloud/index.php/s/qNoezAoNSWnzzto) in the project directory.
+It contains the models used by the service.
+The folder 'resources_dir' is created.
 1. Run the service (`runserver` for development mode and `runprodserver` for production mode ):
     ```
     python manage.py runserver